 Paris and Saint-Denis, first and foremost

 The 2023 Rugby World Cup could not have asked for a better grand opening!
 In Saint-Denis, just north of Paris, the first match of the competition will be played at the Stade de France, the largest stadium in the country.
-In the large 80,000-seat arena, the French Bleus will welcome the formidible All Blacks.
-The two semi-finals, the bronze final and the game final will also be played in Paris.
+In the large 80,000-seat arena, the French Bleus will welcome the remarkable All Blacks.
+The two semi-finals, the bronze final and the final will also be played in Paris.
 The games are to be held just few months away from the 2024 Olympics, and City of Light promises to be more attractive (and convenient) than ever.
-So, grab your rugby jersey and head off to discover the capital's great museums before and after the games, as well as its beautiful exhibitions and the latest places to see and been seen, like The sumptuous Hôtel de la Marine, Place de la Concorde, the Bourse du Commerce (a new hotspot of contemporary art), as well as the newly rennovated Samaritaine and its incredible shopping, beauty, restaurant spaces.
+So, grab your rugby jersey and head off to discover the capital's great museums before and after the games, as well as its beautiful exhibitions and the latest places to see, like The sumptuous Hôtel de la Marine, Place de la Concorde, the Bourse du Commerce (a new hotspot of contemporary art), as well as the newly renovated Samaritaine and its incredible shopping, beauty, restaurant spaces.
 Try them all!

 Marseille: the sacred opening

 Normally it’s the roar of football supporters that has Marseille’s Orange Vélodrome stadium rumbling.
 Will the rugby supporters roar as loud in this major Provençal city?
 The 2023 World Cup will be an amazing opportunity to explore Marseille, a city constantly reinventing itself.
 From the bold MuCEM in its lace sheath facing the old Port, to the trendy Friche de la Belle de Mai and its 8,000 square metres of roof terraces, through to the picturesque streets of the Panier district, Marseille has something to appeal to all – and is the perfect base for a longer stay in Provence.

 Read more: Marseille’s top terraces with a view

 Bordeaux: art galore